 DISPERSAL before 11.00, at Salamanca bus station, for departure of the direct bus to Madrid airport (arr 13.30 [T4]/ 13.45 [T1]).

 We can book your train and bus tickets in advance and send them to you.
-Salamanca is also well connected by bus/train with central Madrid, Valladolid and other cities.
-Ask us for further information.
+Please contact us if you wish to arrive and depart by bus or train, other than from Madrid.

 Location of this programme:

 WEDNESDAY: Transfer from Zamora to the nearby historical centre of Toro (2 nights), a town with its own denominación de origen for wine.

 THURSDAY: A subterranean bodega, and the Romanesque and Mudéjar monuments of Toro.
 Ramble along the banks of the Duero, which flows at the foot of the town.